-5. Under the Illinois Tort Immunity Act, Defendant Officers are not liable for any of the state-law claims alleged because the decision as to what action to take with regard to Plaintiff was a discretionary decision for which the Defendant Officers are immune from liability.
+5. Under the Illinois Tort Immunity Act, Defendant Officers are not liable for any of the state-law claims alleged because the decision as to what action to take with regard to Plaintiffs were discretionary decisions for which the Defendant Officers are immune from liability.
 745 ILCS 10/2-201.